 Immanuel Hsu, historian

-During its war with the Japanese the CCP continued to consolidate its base in Yan’an, while the Red Army – later reorganised into the Eight Route Army and the New Fourth Army – defended the inland areas of the northwest.
+During its war with the Japanese, the CCP continued to consolidate its base in Yan’an, while the Red Army – later reorganised into the Eighth Route Army and the New Fourth Army – defended the inland areas of the northwest.
 The Japanese had no desire to occupy rural areas in the interior, which created a misleading perception that the communists were successful defenders.
 Favourable reports from foreign visitors also came out of the Yan’an Soviet during the war period, such as praise from the American Dixie Mission of 1944 and from US president Franklin Roosevelt’s special emissary, Patrick Hurley.
 Zhou Enlai also became well respected among diplomats and foreign journalists.
 These factors were exploited by CCP propaganda, which helped generate support for the party and allowed it to present as an alternative national government to the Guomindang.
 By 1942 CCP membership had grown to 800,000, a twentyfold growth from the beginning of the war five years earlier.
 Scholars like David Goodman suggest the CCP’s tactics during this period were an essential element of the party’s eventual rise to power.

 The Second Sino-Japanese War came to an end in August 1945, after the United States detonated nuclear weapons over Hiroshima and Nagasaki.
 Russian troops invaded from the north and suppressed Japanese forces in Manchuria, while Japanese forces in China were ordered to surrender to Jiang Jieshi and the Nationalists.
 In assessing the impact of the war, historian Jonathan Fenby describes it as “an extended body blow for a regime already shot through with weaknesses.
 The length, scale and nature of the conflict had debilitated China and the Nationalists”.
 China emerged from the war politically unsettled, economically exhausted and scarred by an enormous amount of human suffering.
 With the CCP growing in size, popularity and prestige, and the Guomindang government grossly unpopular, the Chinese stage was now cleared for a civil war between the Nationalists and the communists.